How to scale a legal tech company

 Clearway was also on-site to connect with people!

-Jenny sees the job of Clio’s sales team to not push sales, but instead to act as consultants to law firms.
+Jenny sees the job of Clio’s sales team as not pushing sales but instead acting as consultants to law firms.

-When it comes to selling a product, not everything has to be perfect for a company to be a valuable solution.
+Not everything has to be perfect for a company to be a valuable solution when selling a product.
 Salespeople and entrepreneurs need to understand the people they are talking to and work to make their lives easier.

 Hopefully, you can use some of these tips to scale your own legal tech company and become a success story like Clio.